White revolution (India): Phase II

 Operation Flood Phase II (1981–1985) increased the number of milk sheds from 18 to 136; urban markets also expanded the outlets for milk to 290.
-By the end of 1985, a self-sustaining system of 43000 village co-operatives with 4,250,000 milk producers was covered.
-Domestic milk powder production increased from 22,000 tons in the pre-project year to 140,000 tons by 1989, with all of this increase coming from dairies set up under Operation Flood.
-In this way, EEC gifts and a World Bank loan helped in promoting self-reliance.
+By the end of 1985, a self-sustaining system of 43,000 village co-operatives with 4,250,000 milk producers was covered.
+Domestic milk powder production increased from 22,000 metric tonnes in the pre-project year to 140,000 tonnes by 1989, with all of this increase coming from dairies set up under Operation Flood.
+In this way, EEC gifts and a World Bank loan helped promote self-reliance.
 Direct marketing of milk by producers' co-operatives also increased by several million liters a day.

 Phase III

 Phase III (1985–1996) enabled dairy co-operatives to expand and strengthen the infrastructure required to procure and market increasing volumes of milk.
 Veterinary first-aid health care services, feed, and artificial insemination services for co-operative members were extended, along with intensified member education.
-Operation Flood's Phase III consolidated India's dairy co-operative movement, adding 30,000 new dairy co-operatives to the 43,000 existing co-operatives organized during Phase II.
-The number of milk sheds peaked at 173 in 1988–89, with the numbers of female members and female Dairy Co-operative Societies increasing significantly.
+Operation Flood's Phase III consolidated India's dairy co-operative movement, adding 30,000 new dairy co-operatives to the 43,000 existing co-operatives organised during Phase II.
+The number of milk sheds peaked at 173 in 1988–89, with the numbers of female members and female dairy co-operative societies increasing significantly.
 Phase III also increased emphasis on research and development in animal health and nutrition.
-Innovations such as a vaccine for Theileriosis, bypassing protein feed and urea-molasses mineral blocks, contributed to the enhanced productivity of milk-producing animals.
+Innovations such as a vaccine for theileriosis, bypassing protein feed and urea-molasses mineral blocks, contributed to the enhanced productivity of milk-producing animals.

-Features

-There were some distinctive features behind the success of Operation Flood: